ewilded/psychoPATH/README.md

 The breakup sequence is fully configurable, just as the list of the traversal payloads with the `{BREAKUP}` holder.

 The breakup sequence might be a white space (or some other white character, as these are frequently removed from the user input).
 It might, as well, be some 'bad' word, like 'select' or 'script', if the application is stupid enough to try to prevent input validation problems by cutting out 'dangerous' strings from the user input - and keep processing it further - which creates cross-filter interferences leading to this kind of bypasses.

-### Byte generator
-Additionally, another payload generator simply called `Byte` is available.
-It simply generates single bytes from the chosen range.
-Available ranges:
-- non-alphanumeric
-- alphanumeric
-- non-alphanumeric printable
-- non-alphanumeric non-printable
-- all

-This is quite handy for general fuzzing, discovering bad characters where feedback from the application is available, defeating filters (like file upload extension control), searching for a an effective string terminator (a character that makes the application to ignore the following string - usually white characters or some format separators like ,',| etc.) and so on.

-This generator produces output in accordance to the global psychoPATH output encoding settings (available: none, URL, doubleURL as of writing this).

 ### Output encoding
 At the moments, all the output payloads can be encoded with use of all/any of the following encodings: